Prevention is really the answer to staying breast cancer free.

 Iodine has been shown to cause apoptosis (or cell death) in breast and thyroid cancer cells.
 Iodine also functions as both a strong antioxidant as well as an oxidant in the body.
 This dual effect makes it a potent anti-cancer substance.

 Vitamin K plays a significant role in cancer prevention as well as treatment.

 MSM methylsulfonylmethane, has been used for decades to help with arthritis.
 Recent research has shown it to be an effective strategy to reduce your risk of cancer.
 I suggest you mix the powered form in water and drink it throughout the day.
-For maximum benefit use 2 tbs.
-A day.
-I get mine from www.nutabio.com.
-It is pharmaceutical grade, wholesale to the public and you can buy it in bulk-powdered form.
+For maximum benefit use 2 tbs. a day.

 Other herbs and spices shown to have anti-cancer properties include licorice root, rosemary, noni juice, cranberry, gingko biloba and ginseng.